Szczurox/Nested/README.md

 Then create [Firestore Database](https://firebase.google.com/docs/firestore) and [Cloud Storage](https://firebase.google.com/docs/storage).

-After you are done go to the project settings, scroll down and copy firebase config.
+When you are done, go to the project settings, scroll down, and copy firebase config.

-Then go to service accounts category in the setting, get the firebase service account email and generate new private key.
+Then go to **Service accounts** category in the settings, copy the firebase service account email, and generate a new private key.

-After that create [.env.local](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables) file with this structure
+After that, create [`.env.local`](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables) file with this structure:

 ```env
 NEXT_PUBLIC_FIREBASE_API_KEY=[apiKey]